 Dmytro Sukhovienko is appointed Artistic Director of a series of classical concerts at the European Parliament.

-In 2017 Dmytro will perform with Alissa Margulis the Complete Violin Sonatas by Beethoven.
+In 2017 Dmytro performed with Alissa Margulis the Complete Violin Sonatas by Beethoven.